-- The Fill Rule may only be used to add players to teams who do not have the minimum number of players to field a team.
-The purpose of the Fill Rule is to help ensure that each region is able to field a viable team.
-Effort must be made to recruit players in all regions.
-Special consideration will be given to areas that have an adequate number of players, but do not have pitchers or catchers. - The 'fill' athlete must be a fully eligible player as defined by Softball Manitoba and have attended the tryouts in their home catchment area, but not have been selected to their home region's team. - 3.
-No eligible athlete trying out for their home region can be displaced by a "fill" player from a different region. - 4.
-The Softball MB Board of Directors will confer with the relevant coaches and regional reps to determine the fill(s) based on availability, need and geographical proximity. - 5.
-All "fill" players will return to their home catchment area for tryouts the following year. - 6.
-Once a "fill" player has been released from the team in their catchment area for 3 consecutive years, the player will no longer be considered "property" of their home catchment.
+- 1. The purpose of the Fill Rule is to sustain a full capacity of teams at the AAA level and to ensure that each region is able to field a viable team.
+Effort must be made to recruit players within home regions.
+Special consideration will be given to areas that have adequate number of players but do not have pitchers or catchers. - 2.
+The Fill athlete must be a fully eligible player as defined by Softball Manitoba and have attended tryouts in their home catchment area, but not have been selected to their home region's team. - 3.
+Fill athletes cannot displace a regional athlete who has demonstrated the capacity to compete or develop to a competitive AAA level of play. - 4.
+All Fill players are to return to their home regional for tryouts in the following year. - 5.
+Fill players released from the team in their catchment area for three (3) consecutive years are no longer considered property of their home catchment.
+These players will be grandfathered with the team they rostered with in 2022 and the rule and any further grandfathering will be dropped in 2023.